2021 is Coming, and Not Soon Enough!

 Salespeople who relied on the ability to travel to clients’ offices, shake their hands and talk to them across a table were forced to find new ways to make those connections.

 Almost overnight, people who had never been on a video call were forced to sit through multiple Zoom calls every day.
 I’ve personally observed some of the least tech-savvy people I know functioning effectively on video calls in recent weeks.
+This just goes to show how video calls are important and why services like Agora.io are there to provide this connection when needed.

 As 2020 has so clearly demonstrated, there are many things in this world that are beyond our control.
 We can, however, control our attitude and mental approach to life.
 We can choose to view life’s curveballs as opportunities, not obstacles.
 The people who succeed in 2021 will be those who choose to see out the opportunities hidden in every challenge and who adapt to and conquer circumstances rather than being owned by them.